jayrajroshan/Articles/PoA.md

     mkdir 1node 2node gen boot

 First we want to create some accounts which we will use to interact with the network.
-We will create 1 account in Node 1 and
+We will create an account in Node 1 andstore all the data and another in Node 2.
+We will use geth to make the account and store all the files in the folder